Skip to Content

 Prep Door Decorations and Fish Extenders

-If you aren’t aware, many Disney Cruise Line guests participate in a fun little unofficial program called Fish Extenders.
-Essentially, you get together with other families and swap little gifts throughout your cruise.
-It’s completely optional, but can be a fun thing to do.
+If you aren’t aware, many Disney Cruise Line guests participate in a fun, unofficial program called Fish Extenders.
+You get together with other families and swap little gifts throughout your cruise.
+It’s completely optional but can be a fun thing to do.
 My fish extender post contains all of the information that you need to know.

-In addition, many families decorate their stateroom doors, so you’ll want to check out my post on decorating your Disney Cruise Line stateroom door if you are interested in doing that.
+In addition, many families decorate their stateroom doors, so if you are interested in doing that, you’ll want to check out my post on decorating your Disney Cruise Line stateroom door.

 Most families do some form of decorating, so you’ll probably want to do at least something.
-It’s a good way to be able to identify your door among the sea of doors that look exactly the same.
+It’s a good way to identify your door among the sea of doors that look exactly the same.

 the Aqua Lab from above